 I stumbled across the chef once again, purely by accident, in the pages of A History of Food, to which he contributed Recipe #48.
-The recipe is for for petits soufflés à la rose, or small rose soufflés, a sweet variation of the ubiquitous French dish.
-My knowledge of soufflés is scarce, limited almost exclusively to their relatively common appearance in children’s cartoons, where they exist near exclusively as a punchline to cause chefs to despair after they comically deflate.
+The recipe is for petits soufflés à la rose, or small rose soufflés, a sweet variation of the ubiquitous French dish.
+My knowledge of soufflés is scarce, limited almost exclusively to their relatively common appearance in children’s cartoons, where they exist as a punchline to cause chefs to despair after they comically deflate.
 Sitwell retrieved the recipe from Carême’s cookbook, The Art of French Cookery, which was to the nineteenth century what Julia Child’s Mastering the Art of French Cooking was to the twentieth, bringing fine French cuisine normally limited to the kitchens of the upper class to a much wider and more generalized audience.

 As I read over the recipe, my second rendezvous with Chef Carême felt serendipitous.
 Was it a coincidence that I stumbled across the chef once more—or fate placing the culinary revolutionary before me once again?
 After all, those who know me know well my fondness for diplomatic intrigue the likes of which Carême had involved himself in, as well as my fondness for extravagant dessert.
 There on the pages, haute cuisine was in reach, by the very man who over two-hundred years ago had helped to bring it to the European bourgeois: one revolution among many of the time.
 After giving it a once-over, I determined that the recipe appeared remarkably simple, to boot.